DevChauhan0810/DevChauhan0810/README.md

 <h1 align="center">Hi there, I'm Dev Chauhan 👋</h1>

-## 🚀 About Me
-I'm a passionate Computer Science graduate student with interests in
-**DSA, full-stack development, cloud computing, and machine learning**.

-- 🎓 Pursuing MS in Computer Science
-- 💻 Solved 500+ DSA problems
-- 🧪 Working on projects like Graph Algorithm Visualizer, Flight Price Prediction
-- 🌐 Built furniture rental website, Android apps, and more
+I am a passionate Computer Science graduate student at Northeastern University with a strong background in web development, cloud technologies, and machine learning.
+I enjoy building scalable, efficient, and innovative solutions that solve real-world problems.
+My journey in tech has been driven by a continuous desire to learn and explore new technologies.

 ---